 Where to source your patio paving?

-Where you buy your paving slabs from really depends on your budget.
-Your every day builder’s warehouses are a cost effective place to get good quality products quickly and easily.
+Where you buy your paving slabs really depends on your budget.
+Builder’s warehouses are a cost effective place to get good quality products quickly and easily.

 If you have the time and budget to look for something more interesting, specific, or in line with the style of an older property, many reclamation and salvage yards carry reclaimed paving slabs that might be perfect for your project.

-Find out more about choosing the best paving materials in our feature.
+Find out more about choosing the best paving materials.

 How to cut the cost of a new patio

-Read our feature on cutting the cost of your garden design for more tips.
+Read more on cutting the cost of your garden design for more tips.

 Consider the patio's boundaries